Jokhl/Drone-Project-Master-2024-2025/README.md

 <h1>🚀 Summary of Tests Conducted on the Demonstrator</h1>

-<p>All test results can be found in the documents uploaded in the 'Tests' section.
-Refer to the project report in the 'main' section for more details on the different tests conducted.</p>
+<p>Refer to the project report in the 'main' section for more details on the different tests conducted.</p>

 <h2>⚡ Power Chain Test</h2>
 <p>